 Because of both Katie’s strong interest in her family heritage and the fact that Migliavacca was once an integral player in downtown Napa – numerous records and historical items surrounding the old winery have been preserved and collected over the years.

 Mirroring her great great grandfather’s winemaking, Katie’s philosophy has been to produce premium and affordable wines that are accessible to a wide range of budgets.
 And the focus so far has been on Italian varieties, honoring her family’s heritage.
 Similar when Giacamo was producing wines, Katie’s wines not only come from the Napa Valley but from sites within other parts of northern California.

-The 2018 Vermentino was sourced from a south east facing block in a vineyard in Lodi.
+The 2018 Migliavacca Vermentino was sourced from a south east facing block in a vineyard in Lodi.
 This site features even and slow ripening – the wine was aged in neutral French oak for 17 months.
 Offers pretty aromatics with notes of honeysuckle, citrus blossom and perhaps a tiny note of pineapple.
 Very balanced across the palate with flavors of golden delicious apple and mandarin orange.
 Clean finish with an appealing suppleness across the palate.
-And a bright acidity that carries the length of the palate.
+And a bright acidity that carries the length of the palate and continues on the finish.
 This vintage and wine was rated 92 by Dr. Liz Thach MW – her notes and comments are here.

 These are terroir driven wines but beyond the site and varietal characteristics, Katie and Vincent are quick to point out that these wines are best enjoyed when paired with food, family and friends – creating moments where conversations and wines flow effortlessly.